JOINT BASE CHARLESTON, S.C. --

-When severe weather delayed a C-17 aircrew from the 315th Airlift Wing heading home to Joint Base Charleston, South Carolina was delayed in Germany Nov.
-3, the crew was asked to take on an emergency mission transporting a burn patient to Brooke Army Medical Center in Texas.
+On Nov.
+3, 2018, a C-17 aircrew from the 315th Airlift Wing at Joint Base Charleston, who’s mission heading home from Germany was delayed due to severe weather, was asked to take on an emergency mission transporting a burn patient to Brooke Army Medical Center in San Antonio, Texas.

-The Soldier was transported from Hungary to Ramstein Air Base, Germany, by an Air Force aeromedical evacuation team and was destined for the U.S. Army Institute for Surgical Research Burn Center at Brooke Army Medical Center in San Antonio.
+The Army soldier was transported to Ramstein Air Base, Germany from Hungary by a U.S. Air Force aeromedical evacuation team and was destine for the U.S. Army Institute for Surgical Research Burn Center at Brooke Army Medical Center in San Antonio.

 “It was an unbelievable effort.
 No other country in the world would go to the extent we did to help one of our warfighters,” said Capt.
 Bryan Chianella, one of the 701 AS pilots on the mission.
 “We do what we can to take care of our own.”